 Age Management Medicine is a proactive – versus reactive – approach to optimizing health and quality of life.
 It is achieved by continuously measuring comprehensive biomarkers of aging.

-Biomarkers of aging can measure everything from cognitive function to physical strength, as well a person’s genetic makeup.
+Biomarkers of aging can measure everything from cognitive function to physical strength, as well as a person’s genetic makeup.
 These factors provide physicians with the most comprehensive overview of an individual’s wellness as possible, thereby giving them predictive insights which can be used to develop a targeted age management plan.

 Not only are age management approaches highly personalized according to the individual’s distinct needs, but it also surpasses traditional methods in the fact that it is preventive.
 The field of medicine has only just recently begun to unlock the power of preventive care.
 In 1995, for instance, medical experts speculated that “national attempts to change lifestyle and alter cardiovascular risk factors… will not achieve health gain.”

 Fast-forward 30 years: there are now countless initiatives in place supporting the exact opposite belief.
 Most notably, the Office of Disease Prevention and Health Promotion is nearly a decade into its Healthy People 2020 program, which was launched in 2010.
 With more than 1,200 objectives across 42 topic areas, one of its critical pillars is to “attain high-quality, longer lives free of preventable disease, disability, injury, and premature death.”